Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-salesforce.md

 ## 8. Generate Security Tokens

 Now we need to generate some <a href="https://docs.losant.com/security/" target="_blank">security tokens</a> so your device can authenticate against the Losant platform.
-Select `More > Access Keys` from the application menu.
+Select `Access Keys` from the application menu.

 ![Access Keys](/images/getting-started/losant-iot-dev-kits/builder-kit/access-keys.png "Access Keys")